 Another submission was made in August 2012 to the California Fish and Game Commission for consideration under the California Endangered Species Act.This petition is under review by State Fish and Wildlife staff.

 Hammerheads Getting Hammered

-Shark Stewards is working to protect Hammerhead sharks from extinction.
-We seek international protections for all species of these sharks under CITES Appendix II at the Coalition of the Parties (CoP 16) at Bangkok in 2013.
+Shark Stewards is proud to have worked sucessfully protect Hammerhead sharks from extinction.
+We contributed to international protections for 3 Hammerhead Shark species ofunder CITES Appendix II at the Coalition of the Parties (CoP 16) at Bangkok in 2013.

 Part of this campaign is to research the sharks movements and behavior through satellite tagging at Cocos Island National Reserve in Costa Rica.
 These sharks are traveling between the Galapagos and Malpelo and are frequently killed in longlines set for tuna.
 Increasingly, these sharks are killed for their fins and landed illegally at private docks in Costa Rica.
 Poachers are even killing these sharks in the marine reserve with impunity.
 These sharks need international protection immediately.
 Our campaign goal is to reach 30,000 in 2012 to purchase tags, support our direct documentation of the poaching and shark fin trade and take this campaign to the CoP16 in 2013

 But we are continuing to work to protect Blue Sharks exempted for two years to phase in the fins attached regulations.
 As many as 10,000 sharks could be affected.